blomqvist/thesis/daub/quick_notes_with_report_headings.md

 ##Feasibility Study
-Currently, The company has an options handling where a trigger^[Button pressed, speed under/above, etc.] or override^[Service key is used, reduce drive speed, etc.] is used. **FIND OUT HOW IT IS IMPLEMENTED**
+Currently, The company has an options handling where a trigger^[Button pressed, speed under/above, etc.] or override^[Service key is used, reduce drive speed, etc.] is used.

+Currently, these triggers and overrides are checked by functions called from the main loop.
+This is not ideal considering that a firmware update needs to cascade to all of the branches of the firmware that might exist.

+**FIND OUT HOW IT IS IMPLEMENTED**

 **It is implemented through...*

-Analys över hur det ser ut nu. inkl kod & teori bakom lösningen

-Modell baserat utvecklingsrelaterat arbete

 The company desires to explore new ways of model based development and relating tools.
 Designing the system model will require us to think ahead and make the